Schedule & Agenda

 Retail Media Networks: Flipping the Liability Script

 Retailers are now publishers, offering up media space and content on their digital and real-world platforms that rivals traditional publishers and ad agencies.
 Join us to learn key practices for new and mature retail media platforms.
-We will share top-level insight on how to navigate the legal and financial risks of media offerings, data deals, and content creation to build a successful, liability-conscious Retail Media Network. -
+We will share top-level insight on how to navigate the legal and financial risks of media offerings, data deals, and content creation to build a successful, liability-conscious Retail Media Network.- Speakers

 Retail Wage and Hour Class Actions: Emerging Trends, Pitfalls, and Defense Strategies

 Explore the latest trends in wage and hour class action litigation affecting retailers, including key case law developments, emerging certification strategies, and evolving state law claims.
 The session will provide strategies to mitigate litigation risks, enhance compliance programs, and craft effective defense strategies.
-Learn how to navigate novel liability theories, strengthen compliance to reduce exposure, and oppose class certification with proven tactics. - 11:20 AM – 11:40 AM
+Learn how to navigate novel liability theories, strengthen compliance to reduce exposure, and oppose class certification with proven tactics.- Speakers

 -